wpswings/membership-for-woocommerce/README.txt

-= From where can I enable the Membership for WooCommerce plans to show on the frontend? = Admin can enable the Membership plans from the General settings of Membership for WooCommerce plugin: Go to Dashboard > MakeWebBetter > Membership for WooCommerce > General Settings.
+= From where can I enable the Membership for WooCommerce plans to show on the frontend? = Admin can enable the Membership plans from the General settings of Membership for WooCommerce plugin: Go to Dashboard > WP Swings > Membership for WooCommerce > General Settings.
 Admin can enable/disable Membership for WooCommerce plugin functionality on the frontend.
 The users won't see it if you disable it.

 = Is there any option in the free Membership plugin to show/hide the Membership plans history to the users? =